bosonic-labs/b-selectable/README.md

     <div>Item 3</div>
 </b-selectable>
 ```

-### target

-The attribute `target` defines a selector used to query nodes to be used for selectable items.
+The `target` attribute defines a selector used to query nodes to be used for selectable items.

 ```html
 <b-selectable target="li">